 It’s common to see photos of juicy cuts of beef and chicken on kibble bags, but what’s inside is a whole other animal.
 Most kibble is made with “meal,” a powdered substance made when protein scraps rejected from human-food production (and worse—see above) go through a high-heat process called rendering.
 Studies have also shown that kibble often contains things not listed on the label at all.

 The Farmer’s Dog recipes are made from human-grade meat, lightly cooked to retain its nutrients.
 This kind of real meat does typically cost more than dried powder and mystery scraps.
-But real, fresh meat is also proven to be more digestible, and delivers powerful nutrients in a form that your dog’s body can use.
-These compounds can safeguard against a host of ailments, and promote your dog’s health and happiness.
+But real, fresh meat is also proven to be highly digestible, and delivers powerful nutrients in a form that your dog’s body can use.

 Cost/benefit: fresh vegetables vs… green bits?

-The fresh-from-the-earth carrots and broccoli you see alongside the plump chicken breasts on kibble labels simply can’t, and don’t, exist in the bag.
-Any vegetables that might be in kibble recipes are zapped into bits by the high-heat process used to make those dried pellets.
+The fresh-from-the-earth carrots and broccoli you see alongside the plump chicken breasts on most kibble labels simply don’t exist in the bag.
+Any vegetables that might be in kibble recipes are zapped by the high-heat process used to make those dried pellets, and the nutritional value reduced.

 Fresh food contains human-grade, whole vegetables.
-Because they’re lightly cooked, they retain their potent phytonutrients, which are proven to fight cancer and boost immunity.
-They may add cost compared to kibble, but they may also contribute to your dog’s health and longevity.
+Because they’re lightly cooked, they retain their potent phytonutrients.
+They may add cost compared to kibble, but they may also contribute to your dog’s health.

 Cost/Benefit: precisely portioned packs vs a sack with a scoop

-Many dog owners end up over-feeding kibble based on too-generous suggested portion sizes and imprecise “scoops.”
-The result can be weight gain, a massive health threat to dogs (and a costly one to dog owners—weight-related problems can cost dog owners $2000 a year).
+Many dog owners may end up over-feeding kibble based on vague suggested portion sizes based on wide weight ranges that correspond to cups or scoops.
+The result can be weight gain, a massive health threat to dogs.
+Research shows that being overweight can reduce a dog’s lifespan by two and a half years.

 Fresh-food plans from The Farmer’s Dog are tailored to your dog’s unique needs, and the food is delivered to your door in pre-portioned packs—no guesstimating, no eyeballing, no ballparks.
-The benefits of weight maintenance pay off in reduced chances of ailments like arthritis and cancer.
+The benefits of weight maintenance pay off in reduced chances of ailments like arthritis.

 Real customer stories (and costs)